The St Hilda’s School Old Girls’ Association (OGA) provides a recognised means of communication between past and present students.

 Meet your OGA Committee

 Summer Hodge attended St Hilda’s from 1986 until she graduated in 1997.
 She is a CPA qualified accountant with a degree in Commerce, majoring in Management and Accounting.
 Summer is a mother of two, with her daughter and son attending St Hilda’s and TSS.
 Summer splits her time between being a mother, assisting her husband who owns and operates a domestic and commercial plumbing business, and working for a large government entity where she specialises in procurement policy and governance.
 Summer is also of Aboriginal heritage and is working with St Hilda’s on their Reconciliation Action Plan.
-Summer is looking forward to contributing towards the successes of the OGA Committee.
+Summer is looking forward to contributing towards the successes of the OGA Committee as the Treasurer.